jbgariel/algolia-assignment/README.md

 ## 3- 👩‍🔬 Learning to Rank experiment

-Algolia search engine returns a list of ranked document,
+>>> Algolia search engine returns a list of ranked document, the optimisation of this ranked list is a Learning-to-rank problem.
+Learning-to-rank is a specific domain of machine learning, widly used by google for its search engine.
+We could try some experiments to try to improve ranking in returned documents.

-Schema

 **Could we improve Algolia ranking with machine learning technics?**

 > ⚠️ Due to time constrains, some shortcuts have been made, like not taking into account filters etc..
+I also did not do a lot of algorithm tuning and took out-of-the-box algorithms..

 ### 1- Feature Engineering